josephcongdon/josephcongdon/README.md

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=josephcongdon)](https://github.com/josephcongdon/github-readme-stats)

 🇦🇺 🇵🇭 🇬🇭 🏴󠁧󠁢󠁥󠁮󠁧󠁿 🇯🇵 🇺🇸

-Working toward getting my first software developer job.
+Thinking about redirecting my career into solutions architecture

 Languages:
-Java JavaScript MySQL React Vue
+Java JavaScript jQuery ZPl Groovy Grails MySQL React Vue

 Favorite quotes
 "There is nothing to be afraid of, Mr. Morgan.
 Take a gamble that love exists, and do a loving act."